buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcDateTimeResource/Entities/IfcTaskTime.md

 # IfcTaskTime

-_IfcTaskTime_ captures the time-related information about a task including the different types (actual or scheduled) of starting and ending times.
+_IfcTaskTime_ captures the time-related information about a task including the different types (actual or scheduled) of starting and ending times.<!-- end of definition -->

 All given values should be provided by the application; the IFC schema does not deal with dependencies between task time values.
 There is also no consistency check through where rules that guarantee a meaningful population of time values.
 Thus, an application is responsible to provide reasonable values and, if an application receives task times, has to make consistency checks by their own.